sbegaudeau/sbegaudeau.github.com/_posts/2018-10-15-handling-events-in-react.markdown

   }

   render() {
-    // Do not bind the event handler here to prevent performance issue return (
+    // Do not bind the method here to prevent performance issue return (
       <button onClick={this.handleClick.bind(this)}>
         Count: {this.state.count}